The empowerment of women in society

 Dominant, strong, analytical, decisive, proud, ambitious, logical, aggressive, courageous, powerful, competitive, direct, dynamic and selfish.

-Committed, polite, subtle, sincere, generous, weak, honest, friendly, socially responsible, expressive, sensitive, affectionate and patient.
+Committed, educated, subtle, sincere, generous, weak, honest, friendly, socially responsible, expressive, sensitive, affective and patient

 Would you say that these adjectives belong to the same person?
-The first paragraph corresponds to attributes socially associated as masculine, the second corresponds to feminine.
+The first paragraph corresponds to the attributes socially associated as masculine, the second corresponds to the feminine.

-And this reality makes you wonder: If the male gender has an easier time accessing what is understood as success (which they do), then do I as a woman have to have masculine attributes in order to access success?
+And this reality makes you wonder: If the male gender has an easier time accessing what is understood as success (which it does), then as a woman, do I have to have masculine attributes to be able to access success?

 If I am a woman and I feel identified with my gender, should I also feel identified with feminine attributes?
-And if I don't, am I less of a woman?
+And if I don't feel that way, am I less of a woman?

-Is it being a woman to fit into women's roles?
-And if not, what is it to be a woman?
+Is being a woman fitting into the roles of a woman?
+And if not, what is being a woman?

 When we are born the first thing that is announced about us is our sex.
 From this moment on, our sex begins to somehow define our person, and part of being a woman is to wear invisible chains day and night; sometimes internalizing that there are rights you are not given and obligations you should not have.

-That sometimes means fighting harder to get the same thing, putting up with inappropriate comments, or even having your looks matter more than your words.
-Let's fight as we always do for this reality to ever be a mere memory in the history books.
+That means that sometimes it means fighting harder to get the same, putting up with inappropriate comments, or even that your appearance matters more than your words.
+Let's fight as we always do so that this reality will one day be a mere memory in the history books.

 Because being a woman has never been a handful of adjectives or physical or biological characteristics.
 It is much more.

-Just a few years ago, gender equality was a utopia.
-Now, we can say that although there is still a long way to go, we will achieve it.
-May we be united, strong and proud this March 8th, and may it be so long that it lasts 364 more days!
+Only a few years ago, gender equality was a utopia.
+Now, we can say that although there is a long way to go, we will achieve it.
+May this March 8th find us united, strong, and proud, and may it last us 364 more days!